 “Community college” means an accredited educational institution providing training in the arts, sciences, and humanities beyond the twelfth grade of the public or private high school course of study or vocational education, including terminal courses of a technical and vocational nature and basic adult education courses.

+“Confidential information” means information that must not be disclosed or made available to the public.
+It includes PII except where this chapter expressly provides for its disclosure.

 “Conflict of interest” means the circumstance where an official action or decision in which a board member or licensee participates may specially benefit or harm a personal, business, or employment interest of the board member or licensee, the board member’s or licensee’s relative, or the board member’s or licensee’s close friends.

 “Consent agreement” means a written, voluntary statement to resolve agreement between a board and a licensee to resolve a certification, complaint or compliance audit matter, voluntarily signed by the applicant or certificate holder in lieu of disciplinary action or to resolve a pending disciplinary matter.